22 Examples of Customer Retention Strategies That Actually Work

 But like all technologies, it experiences the occasional outage that impacts its users — many of whom immediately start asking their coworkers around them and the Twittersphere if their Slack is down too.

 Luckily, Slack is there to help when things go wrong.
-They know their users are active on Twitter, and frequently update on Twitter in case of outages or other customer issues.
+They know their users are active on X and frequently update on the platform in case of outages or other customer issues.

 14. Thank your customers.

-To the point above, taking the time to say thank you to your customers — outside of an email campaign or a customer purchase — goes a long way toward building a brand that's lovable and memorable.
+It sometimes can all start with a thank you.
+Taking the time to voice your appreciation for your customers — outside of an email campaign or a customer purchase — goes a long way toward building a brand that's lovable, memorable, and impactful.

 Customer Retention Strategy Example: Zappos